-One binder containing a copy of any proposed exhibits to which a party has raised an objection.
-The exhibits must be printed double-sided and placed in a three-ring binder with tabs separating each exhibit.
-Unless the parties agree otherwise, the party that is offering an exhibit is responsible for providing the copy of the objected-to exhibit.
+One binder containing a copy of each party's proposed exhibits and deposition transcripts to which the opposing party has raised an objection.
+The exhibits and/or deposition transcripts must be printed double-sided and placed in a three-ring binder with tabs separating each exhibit and/or deposition transcript.
+Unless the parties agree otherwise, the party that is offering the exhibit or deposition transcript is responsible for providing the copy of the objected-to exhibit or deposition transcript.